Josue650/playList/README.md

-# Create a Playlist
+# Playlist Creator
+### An app that lets you build a playlist that seperaates song you listen too and song that are favorites.
 ![alt text](images/main.png)

-### An app that lets you build a playlist that seperaates song you listen too and song that are favorites.

 #### The features used to make this app work were:
 - JavaScript